Chart Color Schemes

 Kanimbla demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally with university qualification rates of 26.4% among residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA4 region average of 21.1%.
+The area's educational profile is notable regionally, with university qualification rates at 26.4% among residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA4 region average of 21.1%.
 Bachelor degrees are most prevalent at 18.6%, followed by postgraduate qualifications (4.5%) and graduate diplomas (3.3%).
-Vocational credentials are also prominent, with 36.7% of residents aged 15+ holding such qualifications - advanced diplomas at 12.2% and certificates at 24.5%.
+Vocational credentials are prominent, with 36.7% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.2% and certificates for 24.5%.

 Frequently Asked Questions - Education